-Propane cylinders shall not be placed or stored inside the vehicle.
-Propane cylinders are equipped with safety devices that relieve pressure by discharging propane to the atmosphere.
-Failure to comply could result in death or serious injury.
+Do not place propane cylinders inside the vehicle.

+Propane cylinders are equipped with safety devices that relieve excessive pressure by discharging propane to the atmosphere.

+Propane gas is highly flammable.
+Can lead to a fire or explosion and result in death or serious injury.